gbrown09/portfolio-site/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Building and Deploying

+To deploy the app: Clone the repo, cd into it, install dependencies then build the app.
+You can then run like below or build a Docker image and run it in a container using the Dockerfile

+#### Project Commands
+- Fetch dependencies: `npm install`
+- Start development server: `npm run dev`
+- Build for production: `npm run build`
+- Start production server: `npm run start`

 ## Learn More